CircuitSetup/Time-Circuits-Display/README.md

 |:--:|
 | *World Clock mode* |

-WC mode is toggled by typing "112" followed by ENTER.
+WC mode is toggled by typing 112 followed by ENTER.
+If an SD card is present, WC mode is persistent across reboots.

 For logical reasons, WC mode will be automatically disabled in some situations: